-- Reserve requirements need to evolve to keep pace with new product designs.
+- o Reserve requirements need to evolve to keep pace with new product designs.
 The formulaic approach prescribed by current state laws and regulations needs to be frequently updated as new product designs are introduced.
-PBR alleviates this need to a great degree. - o State laws would establish principles upon which reserves are to be based rather than specific formulas, with more detail and eonstraints included in the Valuation Manual. - O Current formulas do not always accurately reflect the liabilities held on policies.
+PBR alleviates this need to a great degree. - o State laws would establish principles upon which reserves are to be based rather than specific formulas, with more detail and constraints included in the Valuation Manual. - Current formulas do not always accurately reflect the liabilities held on policies.
 For some products this leads to excessive conservatism in reserve calculations and for others it results in inadequate reserves.
 Holding higher reserves than necessary results in higher costs to consumers.
-Holding too low of reserves can put companies at greater risk of future insolvency, with lower protection to consumers. - The current system locks in certain assumptions, resulting in reserves that do not adjusting as eircumstances change- as economic conditions change or as insurers accumulate actual experience.
+Holding too low of reserves can put companies at greater risk of future insolvency, with lower protection to consumers. - O The current system locks in certain assumptions, resulting in reserves that do not adjusting as circumstances change- as economic conditions change or as insurers accumulate actual experience.
 The new system adjusts reserves as economic conditions change and as insurers accumulate credible experience.

-Is PBR more or less conservative?
+▶ Is PBR more or less conservative?

-- To improve accuracy of reserves, PBR would move from using industrywide averages to using some of the companies' own experience. - o Reserves will be higher for some insurance products and lower for others, set at a levellevels that more accurately reflectsreflect the riskrisks assumed by life insurers.
-The NAIC's 2012 impact study shows lower reserves for competitive term insurance and, generally, both lower and higher reserves for universal life policies with secondary guarantees.1 - o The PBR approach is built with numerous safeguards: - APrescriptive and limiting elements have been introduced into the Valuation Manual that
+- To improve accuracy of reserves, PBR would move from using industrywide averages to using some of the companies' own experience. - When compared to current statutory reserve levels, PBR Rreserves will be higher for some insurance products and lower for others, set at a levellevels because PBR uses a process that more accurately reflects the riskrisks assumed by life insurers.
+The NAIC's 2012 impact study shows lower reserves for competitive term insurance and, generally, both lower and higher reserves for universal life policies with secondary guarantees.
+In an analysis performed by the

-1 In a study performed by Towers Watson, some of the competitive term life insurance products studied showed reserves that dropped by as much as 30% to 50% under PBR whereas some of the UL with secondary guarantee (ULSG) products studied showed a decrease of 14% to 44% and some ULSG products showed an increase in reserves (ULSG results were affected by varying practices to calculate CRVM reserves).
-Reserves for most other products in the study (e.g. whole life) remained unchanged.
+4 In a study performed by Towers Watson, some of the competitive term life insurance products studied showed reserves that dropped by as much as 30% to 50% under PBR whereas some of the UL with secondary guarantee (ULSG) products studied showed a decrease of 14% to 44% and some ULSG products showed an increase in reserves (ULSG results were affected by varying practices to calculate CRVM reserves).
+Reserves for mostconsulting firm Towers Watson, term life insurance products demonstrated a decrease in reserves from 38% to 64%.
+The Universal Life with Secondary Guarantee (ULSG) products that were analyzed demonstrated a decrease in reserves from 44% to an increase of 63%.
+The wide range of outcomes for ULSG is not unexpected given the variations in company interpretations of the reserve requirements for this product type.
+Reserves for most other products (e.g., whole life) remained unchanged under PBR.